-- For Best Management Practices (BMPs) to be counted toward your Countywide Action Plan (CAP), they must be reported to a state or federal agency. - Currently the only reported BMPs occur between cost-shared programs with the state or federal agencies. - Examples include: NRCS, Chapter 102, Chapter 105, REAP, PennVest, PracticeKeeper, etc. - BMPs that are not cost-shared with a state or federal agency are currently not reported for credit toward your CAP. - FieldDoc is the new tool that will allow you and your partners to report previously unreported BMPs. - State and federal programs that currently require various forms of data reporting will continue to use their existing reporting requirements and systems. - Data that is not reported through a state or federal program will need to be entered into FieldDoc.
+- For Best Management Practices (BMPs) to be counted toward your CAP, they must be reported to a state or federal agency. - Currently the only reported BMPs occur between cost-shared programs with the state or federal agencies. - Examples include: NRCS, Chapter 102, Chapter 105, REAP, PENNVEST, PracticeKeeper, etc.

+- BMPs that are not cost-shared with a state or federal agency are currently not reported for credit toward your CAP. - FieldDoc and PracticeKeeper are tools that will allow you and your partners to report previously unreported BMPs. - State and federal programs that currently require various forms of data reporting will continue to use their existing reporting requirements and systems. - Data that is not reported through a state or federal program will need to be entered into FieldDoc and PracticeKeeper.